Yao228/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 8-firstdelete deletes he file betty.
 File 9-firstdirdeletion deletes the directory holberton that is in the /tmp directory.
 File 10-back writes a script that changes the working directory to the previous one.
+File 11-lists writes a script that lists all files